 All behavioural addictions share common traits, such as:

 Mental health professionals and addiction experts continue to debate the existence of and diagnostic criteria for other behavioural addictions such as sex, gaming, internet, and porn addiction, but evidence is mounting to support their validity as a diagnosable addiction.

-Behavioural addiction treatment and rehabilitation presents a challenge in many cases because, unlike treatment for drugs or alcohol, abstinence can be impossible.
+Behavioural addiction treatment and rehabilitation present a challenge in many cases because, unlike treatment for drugs or alcohol, abstinence can be impossible.
 For example, a person who is addicted to overeating cannot cut food out of their life.
-For this reason, some types of behavioural addiction treatment programs focus primarily on rehabilitation and recovery rather than detoxification or abstinence.

 In many behavioural addiction treatment programs, therapy is based on the cognitive behavioural therapy (CBT) model.
 CBT focuses on eliminating unhealthy or negative behaviours by replacing them with positive, healthier options.